 Need to translate your eLearning content?
 With corporate workforces, business partners and customers spread across the globe, the need for multilingual eLearning content is more in demand than ever before.

-When translating eLearning content into new languages, you’ll want to consult an expert.
+For eLearning translation, you’ll want to consult an expert.
 Hiring a language services provider who has translators with expertise in your industry and subject matter will allow you to effectively transform your eLearning content into additional languages for new audiences.

 There are literally dozens of different types of eLearning content that can be translated and made accessible in new languages.
 Many of them will be part of a course or overall curriculum.
 Keep in mind that the most engaging eLearning courses will be composed of a variety of different types of content and media.